Photograph of Avalon White Clam Chowder

 It’s the kind of menu that causes diners to ask “What’s cucumber raiita?” and “What’s citrus mignonette?”
 But that’s okay.
 Go ahead and ask.
 Try the tuna sashimi appetizer and mahi mahi with wasabi potato puree.
 Or play it safe with a shrimp cocktail and a steak.

-Photograph of The Cove Bar by day
+The Cove Bar

-Photograph of The Cove Bar at night
+The Cove Bar at night

-At night, The Cove Bar is spectacular.
 So where are all the people?

 Avalon Cove by Wolfgang Puck opened along with the rest of Disney’s California Adventure in February 2001.
 But it didn’t last long.
 At the beginning of October of the same year, Wolfgang Puck gave up on his ambitious, upscale seafood eatery.

 Avalon Cove must have seemed like a good idea before it opened.
 How could Avalon Cove miss?
-The big crowds who would fill Disney’s California Adventure would jump at the chance to dine at an excellent restaurant by the legendary Wolfgang Puck.
+The big crowds who would fill Disney’s California Adventure would jump at the chance to dine at an excellent restaurant from the legendary Wolfgang Puck.

 The business model of fine dining within a theme park worked well in Florida.
-Most table service restaurants at Epcot were full every night.
+Most table-service restaurants at Epcot were full every night.
 In fact, the restaurants were among the biggest attractions at Epcot.
 Guests bought admission tickets for Epcot just so that they could dine there, and they ran up big lunch and dinner checks enjoying multi-course meals and fine wines.
 Some Epcot restaurants were Disney operations, while others were run by outside restaurateurs.

 The problem was not Avalon Cove itself.
 It was in the wrong place.
 The big crowds never materialized at Disney’s California Adventure.

-The restaurants at EPCOT Center (now Epcot) were instantly successful with Orlando locals and out-of-town guests when the park opened in 1982; for one thing, there weren’t too many other choices in the area at the time.
+The restaurants at EPCOT Center (now Epcot) were instantly successful with Orlando locals and out-of-town guests when the park opened in 1982.
+For one thing, there weren’t too many other choices in the area at the time.
 But Southern Californians and out-of-town Disneyland guests in 2001 had no shortage of other choices.
 And while EPCOT Center opened with a full roster of compelling attractions, the decision makers for Disney’s California Adventure were unsuccessful in producing a park that would pull in crowds.

 According to an article in the Los Angeles Times on October 2, 2001, “California Adventure was expected to attract about 7 million visitors annually, or 19,000 a day.
 But in the week before the terrorist attack, the park had been drawing an average of about 4,500 per day, according to a Disney official who asked not to be identified.”